 Mechanically, dry needling targets the microscopic dysfunction of the muscle along with the nerves associated with it.
 The disruption produced by the needle also releases chemical and hormonal messengers that help balance the nervous system.
 Overall, the goal of DNT is to return the muscle and soft tissue structures to a “normal” electrical, chemical, and mechanical environment.

-For more information, Contact us at Chicago, North Center, Lincoln Square, Lincoln Park, Roscoe Village, IL centers.
+For more information, read our blog, read our frequently asked questions, watch our video below, and / or contact us at Chicago, North Center, Lincoln Square, Lincoln Park, Roscoe Village, IL centers.